CornilPatidar/audio-to-text-v2.0/README.md

 ---

-*Built with ❤️ using React and Rev AI's professional speech recognition service*
+*Built with ❤️ using React and Rev AI's professional speech recognition service.*